SiMewL8/cryptocurrencies_m18/README.md

 Here is a rundown of Unsupervised Machine Learning practice:

 - Understand both supervised and unsupervised learning
-- Preprocess data for unsupervised learning with Pandas ```pd.get_dummies```, with training and testing for algorithm processing
+- Preprocess data for unsupervised learning with Pandas such as removing null constraints and duplicates
 - Cluster data using the K-means algorithm with *K* number of clusters with means of data appointed to each cluster
 - Determine the best number of centroids clusters for K-means using the elbow-point curve and inertia objective function which measures variation in the dataset
 - Use PCA to limit features, avoid overfitting data, and speed up the model by transforming a larger set of variables into a digestible formed set.
 - Hierarchical clustering, aka agglomerative clustering, can be used in tandem with K-means that groups (clusters) data points

+---

 ## Unsupervised Machine Learning Practice Datasets
 Selected datasets were cleaned and transformed in various methods such as removing null values and duplicates, removing textual-based and ID based columns, and boolean statement data points into strings.
 These transformations indicate pattern for digestible data for a number-crunching machine, such as a laptop, to perform machine learning.